-- Communication with service users and other relevant stakeholders;
+- Communication with service users, relatives and other relevant stakeholders;

 - Effective engagement with service users;

-- Staff induction;
+- Staff induction and training;

 - Staff supervision and appraisal;

-- Quality monitoring processes.
+- · Quality monitoring processes;

+- Provision of care in a person centred manner.

-Comments made by service users and staff have been included within the report.
+Comments made by service users and their relatives have been included within the report.